Ferroin/pysyspower/README.md

  * Reboot
  * Suspend to RAM (untested, probably only works on FreeBSD)

-As with Linux, session management integration is not currently implemented, but support is planned.
+Session management integration is incomplete, we currently don't have support for KDE or LXDE/LXQT.

 Suspend to RAM support for BSD is completely untested, it may or may not work, and the method used is based on FreeBSD documentation, so it